codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 --> Household { {- Full Household object... -} }
 ```

-Note that the lack of spacing in `house{owner.firstname` is actually important, at least in the current state of [RecordDotSyntax](https://github.com/shayne-fletcher-da/ghc-proposals/blob/record-dot-syntax/proposals/0000-record-dot-syntax.md#3-examples).
+Note that the lack of spacing in `house{owner.firstname` is actually important, at least in the current state of [RecordDotSyntax](https://github.com/shayne-fletcher-da/ghc-proposals/blob/record-dot-syntax/proposals/0000-record-dot-syntax.md#3-examples){target="_blank" rel="noopener noreferrer"}.

 **Rust:**
 ```rust